codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### GitHub repo
-We want to announce that the on-prem release is now available on a [public GitHub repository](https://github.com/codefresh-io/codefresh-onprem-helm/tree/release-2.6/codefresh){:target="\_blank"}, in addition to ArtifactHub, providing easier access and transparency for our users.
+We're excited to announce that the on-prem release is now available on a [public GitHub repository](https://github.com/codefresh-io/codefresh-onprem-helm/tree/release-2.6/codefresh){:target="\_blank"}, in addition to ArtifactHub, providing easier access and transparency for our users.

 <br>